CT-Data-Collaborative/reports/README.md

 1. If you are using the vagrant box provisioned by the included script, no additional configuration should be required.
 Otherwise, you should add a port forward command to your vagrant file the makes the application, which serves on port 9999, available via an available port.

 #### Run Instructions
+If you deployed this locally using vagrant, the application will already be running as a `gunicorn` service in `supervisor`.
+Otherwise:

 1. Switch to project directory ('/vagrant' if you are provisioning a distinct vagrant box for the project)